Fujio-Turner/sg-log-reader-demo/README.md

 ![Dashboard](img/sg-log-reader-2.0.png)

+##Why

 Couchbase Mobile 2.x and greater now communicates via WebSockets.

-This means its easier to track a mobile users replication to see "Why is sync is slow?" or "Why is it not syncing?"
+This means it easier to track a mobile user's replication to see "Why is sync is slow?" or "Why is it not syncing?".

+#### Future - More
+In the future it will do more to understand other things going on inside Sync Gateway more to debug why there are sync issues.

+##What
+The sg-log-reader tool takes your SG log file and parses them to:

+* Aggregate

+* Count

+* Sum

+* and More

-The sg-log-reader tool take your SG log file ,sg_info.log, parses it and puts it into a Couchbase Server bucket to query from.
+It takes the above information and puts it into a Couchbase Server bucket to query for a built-in web dashboard (ABOVE IMAGE).

+##How

+####Process
 You just need to:

- 1. pick a sg_info.log for the python script to process.
+ 1. Pick a sg_info.log for the python script to process.
- 2. Have acccess to a CB Cluster for the script to insert data into.
+ 2. Have access to a CB Cluster for the script to insert data into.
  3. Open up the included index.html and pick a Begin and End Date to query

- 4. Have pipenv installed
+####Result
  It will:
-   Output all the Sync Gateway database
+   Output all the Sync Gateway's databases
    Output a list of names of all device users.
    Output a graph of all the synced that happen from the: Begin & Date you picked.
    You can pick a specific user to drill down to.